 I have recently written two posts on Scrum.
-The first one was on mistakes I had seen people make when practicing scrum.
+The first one was on mistakes I had seen people (myself included) make when practicing scrum.
 The other was about how scrum can be great.
-In this post I will follow-up with some of negative things that I see in scrum.
+In this post I will follow-up with some of the negative things that I see in scrum.
 Yes Scrum has downsides as do any development methodology, whether it is agile or not.
 These are all my opinions and based on experiences I have had with Scrum over the years.

 Sprints - the continuous starting and stopping